josephburnett/mash-commander/doc/nix-concept.md

 Nix will guide you through a series of command-line tasks to fix some small problems.
 Maybe finding a missing file or a fixing a glitch in her system.
 Ultimately you will help her fix her rebooting problem.
 If you stop interacting with her terminal for 5 minutes then she will reboot and forget everything you've done so far.
 But don't worry, you can remind her of where you left off with a special command.

+* Mash Commander prevents the user from typing invalid commands by maintaining a trie of valid key transitions.
+Invalid keys are disabled.
+* On-screen keyboard provides discoverability of commands and parameters by color coding keys.
+* Lower levels rely more on story and guidance, constraining commands available.
+Higher levels provide less guidance and a full range of Unix commands.

 ## Learning Objectives

 ### Level 1